Mental Health First Aid (MHFA)

 The next workshop coming soon!

-More information on MHFA Veteran community can be found here or by contacting, Pamela Hall, Veteran Family Program Coordinator at 204-765-3000 ext.
+More information on MHFA Veteran community can be found here or by contacting, Jenna Gray, Veteran Family Program Coordinator at 204-765-3000 ext.
 4557.